pbakondy/ng-cordova-settings/README.md

 <script src="cordova.js"></script>
 ```

-Comment: you don't have to use the complete ngCordova package.
+Note: you don't have to use the complete ngCordova package.
 I suggest to create a [Custom Build](http://ngcordova.com/build/) with file module.

 ## Usage